Poirazi-Lab/dendrify/docs_sphinx/source/usage/examples.rst

 .. _example 2:

-**Example 2: A reduced compartmental model capturing active dendritic properties**
+**Example 2: A reduced compartmental model capturing active dendritic properties.**

+In this example we show that reduced compartmental I&F models, equipped with event-driven dendritic spiking mechanisms can faithfully reproduce a broad range of dendritic properties such as: i) Supralinear input integration, ii) dendrite-specific spiking threshold, iii) distance-dependent filtering, iv) backpropagation of somatic spikes.

 .. image:: ../_static/Fig3.png
    :width: 80 %